joseeden/joeden/docs/023-Computer-Science/011-Python/010-Starter-Notes.md

 Python uses standard and special operators for math operations.

-Here's a table summarizing the arithmetic operators in Python:

 | Operator | Description                           | Example                  |
 |----------|---------------------------------------|--------------------------|
 | `+`      | Addition                              | `a + b`                  |